Bachelor of Music Performance

 - All disciplines

 Applicants must meet the minimum academic requirements for admission to Norwegian colleges and universities and must also pass the audition in week 11.
 A high level on the principal instrument is expected, as well as good aural skills and solid knowledge of music theory.
-Entrance to the limited number of places open is competitive.
+Entrance to the academy is competitive.

-Admission to the 1st module (years 1 and 2) requires sufficient language proficiency to follow Norwegian instructions.
-Language skills must either be documented by a test or you can choose to do an interview in Norwegian during the audition week.
+Admission to the 1st module (years 1 and 2) generally requires sufficient language proficiency to follow Norwegian instructions.
+Norwegian language skills must either be documented by a test or you can choose to do an interview in Norwegian during the audition week.

 Admission to 2nd module

-Admission to the 2nd module (years 3 and 4) requires minimum 2 years of higher music education equivalent to the 1st module of Bachelor of Music Performance (120 ETCS-credits).
-Course instruction in the 2nd module is in English.
-Language skills must be documented by a test.
+Admission to the 2nd module (years 3 and 4) requires minimum 2 years of higher music education equivalent to the 1st module of Bachelor of Music Performance (120 ECTS credits).
+Course instruction in the 2nd module is offered in English when necessary.
+English language skills must be documented by a test.

 If you have questions about applications and auditions, please contact: email@example.com